Jerry Lee Lewis: Financial debt

-Health and death
+Final years and death

-Lewis had a minor stroke in Memphis on February 28, 2019.
-He had to cancel several appearances.

-Lewis died at his home on October 28, 2022, in Nesbit, Mississippi, at the age of 87.
+Lewis had a minor stroke in Memphis on February 28, 2019, which forced him to cancel several appearances.
+Lewis died at his home three years later on October 28, 2022, in Nesbit, Mississippi, at the age of 87 due to an illness.
 His death was mistakenly reported by TMZ two days before he died, with a representative stating that TMZ had reported "erroneously off of an anonymous tip."

-Lewis' funeral was held on November 5, 2022, in his hometown of Ferriday, Louisiana.
-The service was officiated by his cousin Jimmy Swaggart and Swaggart's son.
+His funeral was held on November 5, 2022, in his hometown of Ferriday, Louisiana.
+The service was officiated by Jimmy Swaggart and Swaggart's son.